 The Centenary of the British Society of Master Glass Painters is in 2021.
 We are inviting all Members to create an exhibition panel, or series of panels, for the online exhibition below.
-Each panel should be made so it can fit in a frame 30cm x 30cm.
+Each panel should be 30cm x 30cm (outside size).
+We will provide frames for the duration of the exhibition.
 There is no theme and no restriction on techniques or materials, provided glass is involved.
 Entry for the virtual exhibition is free for Members and all work should be new, created specially for the centenary year.

 Apart from the virtual exhibition, we are also in discussion with the National Waterfront Museum in Swansea, The Stained Glass Museum in Ely, The Ruskin Centre in Stourbridge and several other venues including Cathedrals for a touring exhibition during 2021-22.
 There will be a hanging fee for any work selected for our flagship exhibitions.
 More details will follow.

 The deadline for entry has been extended to the spring.
 Contact firstname.lastname@example.org by the end of March if you intend to submit work and the deadline is now 30th April 2021.
 Images should be at least 150mm x 150mm and 300 dpi.
 Accompanying text should include, in this order, Name, Title, Media/Techniques, and up to 40 words about the inspiration for the work.
 We look forward to receiving your entries here.

 Click on the image to scroll through the panels, and there are more on the following pages.

 Pen drawing using vitreous pigments and oils, with an abstract selection of